What are the best ways to meditate at home?

 - Now take 10 mindful breaths and say, “My mind and body are pure”.

 And that is how to meditate in the shower.
-And it is one of my favorite mindfulness exercises.

 How To Meditate In The Bath